ChiuJun/ChangeIPAlert/readme.md

 # Change IP Alert

-A simple but useful python script, that alert you via Pushbullet when the IP of your device changes.
+A simple but useful python script, that alert you via ServerChan when the IP of your device changes.

 ## Instalation